John Walton Capstick

 John Walton Capstick OBE (31 August 1858 – 27 April 1937) was a Bursar of Trinity College, Cambridge.

-Early life
+Biography

 Capstick was born in Lancaster, Lancashire and educated at the Friends' School, Lancaster, and Owens College, Manchester.
 He took a teaching post at the University of Dundee and entered Trinity as a sub-sizar in 1888.
 He was elected to sizarship in 1889 and to a scholarship in 1890.

 He is buried in the Parish of the Ascension Burial Ground in Cambridge, with his wife Edith Capstick.